paul-hammant/tbd/content/vcs-choices/index.md

 [Website](https://www.visualstudio.com/tfs/)

-Microsoft launched TFS in the mid 2000's with a **custom VCS technology** "TFVC".
+Microsoft launched TFS in the mid-2000's with a **custom VCS technology** "TFVC".
 It is said that they have an internal 'SourceDepot' tool that is a special version of Perforce compiled for them in the nineties, and that TFS reflects some of the ways of working of that technology.
 It has grown to to be a multifaceted server platform.
 Perhaps even a one-stop shop for the whole enterprise's needs for application lifecycle management.
 It is perfectly compatible with